Spring Salad with Rosé Vinaigrette, Asparagus, and Grapefruit

 - Use any type of lettuce or greens.
 A crunchy romaine or leaf lettuce would be delicious, too.

-- If you don’t like grapefruit, try this with orange segments.
+- If you don’t like grapefruit, try this salad with orange segments (blood orange would be beautiful!).

-- If you can’t have nuts, leave them off or try adding crispy chickpeas for that crunchy element.
+- If you can’t have nuts, leave them off or try adding crispy chickpeas for the crunchy element.

 - Try topping with grilled salmon or grilled chicken.